 Depending on the need, very different views on the data are relevant.
 Someone may want to see some indicators on the group level, someone else might need to see one indicator over all times and sites, etc. This is where the Data Grid comes into play.

-To access data, the user just needs to make a selection in each of the three axes.
+To access data, the user just needs to make a selection in each of the four axes.
+The default method is preselected, so that the user is not required to make a method selection.
 Of course, if a user has access to only one site, that axis will be pre-selected any only indicators and time needs to be selected.

 The Data Grid